The Top Managed File Transfer Software Providers for 2022 Identified by End Users

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerUkraine-Krieg und Ölpreise im Fokus: US-Börsen schließen im Plus -- ATX schließt knapp im Minus -- DAX schlussendlich mit Zugewinnen -- Asiatische Börsen letztlich uneinheitlich
+Börse aktuell - Live TickerHoffen auf Deeskalation zwischen Russland und der Ukraine: US-Börsen letztendlich im Plus -- ATX beendet den Tag mit Gewinnen -- DAX schlussendlich positiv -- Asiens Börsen schließen uneinheitlich

-Der heimische Aktienmarkt zeigte sich zum Wochenstart schlussendlich leicht negativ.
-Der deutsche Aktienmarkt beendete den Handelstag im Plus.
-An den US-Börsen ging es zum Wochenstart aufwärts.
-Die Börsen in Fernost bewegten sich zu Beginn der Woche in verschiedene Richtungen.
+Anleger in den USA griffen am Dienstag zu.
+Der heimische Aktienmarkt schloss mit positiven Vorzeichen.
+Der DAX knüpfte an seine Vortagesgewinne an und beendete den Handelstag im Plus.
+Mit Ausnahme von Festland-China legten die Börsen in Asien am Dienstag den Vorwärtsgang ein.